Joy Glidden: Non-profit arts advocacy

 Glidden founded the Dumbo Art Under the Bridge Festival in cooperation with Tyson Daugherty, who helped oversee the event's inaugural year before departing for other projects.
 Glidden went on to structure the festival and create the DUMBO Arts Center, which spearheaded the festival until 2010.
 Glidden served as the executive director of both entities from 1997 to 2006.
 From 2011 to 2014, Two Trees Management oversaw the festival until it was pronounced too big to prevail.
 The festival had a direct impact on the development of the Brooklyn waterfront.

 The socio-political and economic conditions for visual artists in the 1990s were dire.
 The DUMBO Art Under the Bridge Festival helped frame the artist's identity as that of a significant contributor to society through personalized public introduction and celebration.
 Most importantly, the festival brought art collectors directly into the artist studios without the supervision of gallerists.
 This dramatic shift helped artists realize the studio as a place of commerce, simultaneously introducing the next generation to new audiences.
 DAC and the festival drew upwards of 250,000 spectators and were supported by David and Jane Walentas, Two Trees Management.

 In 2006 Glidden relocated to New Orleans, Louisiana accepting the position of director of Louisiana ArtWorks (LAW), a stunning 93,000 square foot (8,600 m^{2}) artist service organization (2007–2010).
 LAW had been shuttered by the municipal government one year prior to Hurricane Katrina and paralyzed by a substantial funding deficit.
 Under Glidden's leadership LAW opened for programming and successful revenue streams were achieved.
 The organization launched artist residencies, art programming for at-risk youth, exhibitions, panel discussions, and print, ceramic, and metalworking programs.
 Glidden departed the organization in order to focus on her new project, Art Index TV.

 In 2009 Glidden was approached by a local PBS producer to director a series on contemporary art.
 Art Index TV was conceived as a television series of half-hour shows that examines the ways in which art impacts our culture.
 AITV was the second television series on contemporary art at that time.
 The program has been distributed on PBS an Kanopy.
 It is also available on Alexander Street Inc.

-In 2014 to 2015, Glidden worked with the community organizations Northside Town Hall Community and Cultural Center in cooperation with the People's Firehouse as consulting director, designing the highly unique capital campaign which culminated in a hard hat party in the now complete Williamsburg Hotel that brought 90 of New York's top developers together.
+In 2014 to 2015, Glidden worked with the community organizations Northside Town Hall Community and Cultural Center in cooperation with the People's Firehouse as consulting director, designing the capital campaign which culminated in a hard hat party in the now complete Williamsburg Hotel that brought 90 of New York's top developers together.

 Glidden's current project is the Center for the Preservation of Artists' Legacies (CPAL).
 CPAL is an innovative solution addressing the urgent legacy challenges facing under-known artists of excellence and their lives' work.
 It seeks to address a national crisis of historic and unprecedented cultural consequence by developing strategies to promote equity in the stewardship of individual artist legacies, through innovative cross-disciplinary solutions.